WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

   the lowercase name of the response header field that guards the response payload's integrity.

-"certUrl"
+"cert-url"

 : A string (Section 4.7 of {{!I-D.ietf-httpbis-header-structure}}) containing an
   [absolute-URL string](https://url.spec.whatwg.org/#absolute-url-string)
   ({{URL}}).

-"certSha256"
+"cert-sha256"

 : Binary content (Section 4.9 of {{!I-D.ietf-httpbis-header-structure}}) holding
-  the SHA-256 hash of the first certificate found at "certUrl".
+  the SHA-256 hash of the first certificate found at "cert-url".

-"ed25519Key"
+"ed25519key"

 : Binary content (Section 4.9 of {{!I-D.ietf-httpbis-header-structure}}) holding
   an Ed25519 public key ({{!RFC8032}}).

-{:#signature-validityurl} "validityUrl"
+{:#signature-validityurl} "validity-url"

 : A string (Section 4.7 of {{!I-D.ietf-httpbis-header-structure}}) containing an
   [absolute-URL string](https://url.spec.whatwg.org/#absolute-url-string)